 Many podcast reviewers have thanked

 Plus, it’s easy on the eyes.

-The Yamaha MG10XU dubbed the best value mixer.
+The Yamaha MG10XU is dubbed the best value mixer.

 This mixer has four mic preamps that are perfect for audio input with phantom power.
-To assist with condenser microphones, the Yamaha MG10XU also has gain control for the first two channels.
+To assist with condenser microphones, the Yamaha MG10XU also has gained control of the first two channels.